codeck313/teal_camera/README.md

 6. If you want to rectify wrong planning you can put path constrains in rviz to make sure it doesn't happen.
 7. You can use the provided perspective file in teal-ur5 to get the testing rviz setup
+8. Sometimes while running `ur5_teal.launch` you might get this error:
+	` [ WARN] [1632389386.819670331]: The complete state of the robot is not yet known.
+Missing finger_joint` This means the driver node couldn't start.
+Try closing the launch file and trying it back again.
+9. While doing `pip2 install -r requirement.txt`  you might get some issues if pip is not updated so try doing this `python2 -m pip install --upgrade pip`.